wikimedia/mediawiki-extensions-WikiLambda/README.md

 * If your wiki is not called 'mediawiki-web', e.g. because your checkout of MediaWiki is not in a directory called 'mediawiki', you will need to set `$wgWikiLambdaOrchestratorLocation` in your `LocalSettings.php` and make similar edits to the `environment` variables you have set in your `mediawiki/docker-compose.override.yml` file.
 * If you would like to avoid permissions checks when developing locally, navigate to `localhost:8080/wiki` and log in (login: Admin, password: dockerpass)
-* If you would like to bypass the cache when developing locally, change the signature of the `orchestrate` function in `includes/OrchestratorRequest.php`, setting `bypass = true`:
+* If you would like to bypass the cache when developing locally, change the signature of the `orchestrate` function in `includes/OrchestratorRequest.php`, setting `$bypassCache = true`:

  ```
  public function orchestrate( $query, $bypassCache = true ) : string {